If you would like to hear the Polish names and text spoken in Polish then we can help.

-Thomas Kreft attended Christian Brothers school at Dunedin and died on 22 February 1882 aged 13.
-Thomas was staying overnight at the home of his Uncle Julius & Aunt Marianna Byszewski (nee Kreft), at Smith Street, Dunedin, due to bad weather.
-During the night of February 22 the house caught fire & claimed the life of Thomas and three of his Byszewski cousins.
-Thomas is buried at the Southern Cemetery, Dunedin, along side his cousins.
+Thomas Kreft was born at Golębiewko on 06 January 1869.
+He attended Christian Brothers school at Dunedin and died on 22 February 1882 aged thirteen.
+Thomas was staying overnight at the home of his uncle Julius and aunt Marianna Byszewski (nee Kreft), at Smith Street, Dunedin, due to bad weather.
+During the night of February 22, the house caught fire and claimed the lives of Thomas and three of his Byszewski cousins.
+Thomas is buried alongside his cousins at the Southern Cemetery in Dunedin.

 Archives New Zealand, Passenger Lists, 1839-1973, FamilySearch.

 Archives New Zealand Te Rua Mahara O Te Kawanatanga; Land Records.

 Catholic Diocese of Dunedin, St Mary’s Church, Milton; Baptism Register.